 The Bowling Greens

 On their website, the artificial grass company ‘Wonderlawn’ talk us through their typical construction process required for a comparatively tiny 45sq.m lawn.
-They would first need to remove 2-3 tonnes of earth, replace this with the same amount of a hardcore base plus granite chippings, which need be levelled and heavily compacted before laying the plastic grass.
+They would first need to remove 2-3 tonnes of earth, replace this with the same amount of a hardcore base plus granite chippings, which then need be to levelled and heavily compacted before laying the plastic grass.

 If we were to extrapolate these ratios and proportions and apply them to the Bowling Greens and allow for only 75% of the surface area to be covered, this would mean using the rough equivalent of 160 tonnes of hardcore.